 Cryptocurrency seems to take over the whole world.
-There are probably not people, who wouldn’t know what bitcoin or Blockchain is.
+There are probably no people, who wouldn’t know what bitcoin or Blockchain is.
 Even though, these are very popular notions, some people are not familiar with the depth of them.
 So, sometimes it might be challenging for many recruiters to interview Blockchain developers, as they can be confused with what questions to ask about blockchain.
+There are some helpful options with questions to ask during the interview and possibilities to have a look at examples of video interview software on the following page.
 Here Mobilunity is interviewing one of our dedicated Blockchain developers Yevhen and finds out how to become a professional Blockchain developer and answers the most frequently asked questions on Blockchain technology.

 List of Skills Every Blockchain Developer Should Have